 These are super fun!
 We have onomatopoeia in English already, but mimetic words are something new.
 Give them a try and express yourself on another level!

-In Korean, there are a special kind of vocabulary words that are used to help paint vivid pictures of situations of moments.
+In Korean, there are special kinds of vocabulary words that are used to help paint vivid pictures of situations of moments.
 They’re called 의태어, or mimetic words in English.

 These types of words are similar to onomatopoeia, except they take it a step further by describing movement instead of just a sound.